encukou/freezeyt/README.md

 freeze(app, config)
 ```

-The `config` should be a dict as if read from a YAML configuration
+The `config` should be a dict as if read from a TOML or YAML configuration
 file (see Configuration below).

 From asynchronous code running in an `asyncio` event loop,